Published On: February 1, 2025By

 This means no organization can afford to sit back and wait for potential customers to discover their product and educate themselves about its value.

 Fortunately, companies in many sectors are waking up to the fact that customer success is not just about convincing prospects to “close” on a one-time sales transaction.
-Rather, it’s a complex ongoing process, involving multiple channels, tools and people, over the entire life of a customer relationship.
+Rather, it’s a complex ongoing process, involving multiple channels, tools and people, over the entire life of a relationship.
+This is where smart software customer education can make a massive difference.

-Yet coordinating these elements is incredibly complex.
-In fact, another study revealed that only 12% of marketers are “very effective” at delivering a great customer experience.
-That leaves enormous of room for improvement, going forward.
+Yet, coordinating these elements is incredibly complex.
+Another study found that only 12% of marketers are “very effective” at delivering a great customer experience.
+That leaves enormous room for improvement, going forward.

 The Need for Customer Education is Universal

-Complex B2B technology vendors aren’t the only companies facing customer experience challenges.
+Complex B2B software customer education isn’t the only situation where it’s challenging to ensure a high-quality experience.
 Even simple B2C products and services are finding gaps where learning can help make or break customer relationships.

 For example, look at today’s dynamic mobile apps marketplace, where a value proposition may seem simple, but the customer experience stakes are much higher.
 As mobile product design expert S.C.
 Moatti says, “If a mobile application oversteps or breaks, or it isn’t intuitive, the cost is very high.”